 However, from a golfing perspective there is much more to the town than the famous Old Course but, for the first time visitor especially, heading to St. Andrews can be a confusing proposition with so many courses.

 What other courses you say?
 Well, this can be the perplexing matter and the purpose of this article is really to give a quick summary of all the courses in St. Andrews including the main attraction.

-I recently headed to Fife in June 2015 a few weeks before The Open Championship was due to be played.
-The Old Course had in fact just closed for play and this meant that the town was less busy than usual, the hotels weren’t as booked up and importantly the other courses were a little quieter.
+I headed to Fife in June 2015 a few weeks before The Open Championship was due to be played.
+The Old Course - host of The Open 29 times - had in fact just closed for play and this meant that the town was less busy than usual, the hotels weren’t as booked up and importantly the other courses were a little quieter.
 Although this scenario only comes around every five years or so it’s a great time to visit.

 There are essentially seven courses at St. Andrews which are all public and managed by the St. Andrews Links Trust.
 They are the Old, New, Jubilee, Eden, Strathtyrum, Balgove and Castle courses.

 However, in addition to this you also have the Duke’s course, which is a semi-heathland layout owned by The Old Course Hotel, located three miles out of town plus 15 minutes or so away there are two courses at the Fairmont St. Andrews Resort; the Torrance and Kittocks (originally called Devlin).